 Sam Houston Memorial Museum

-This museum honors the life and legacy of Sam Houston (1793-1863), one of the country's most notable historical figures of the 19th century.
-The museum features historical buildings, including the house in which Houston and his family lived from 1847-1859, and the modern museum exhibit building.
+This museum honors the life and legacy of Sam Houston (1793-1863), one of the country's most notable historical figures of the 19th century and a general in the Texas Revolution.
+The museum features historical buildings, including the house in which Houston and his family lived in from 1847-1859.
 Other individuals and events surrounding the establishment of the Republic of Texas and its eventual annexation by the United States are also explored here.
 In addition to viewing the museum's exhibits, visitors can participate in various hands-on activities led by staff dressed in period clothing.
 The Sam Houston House was declared a National Historic Landmark in 1974.

 Backstory and Context